brooklynrail/brooklynrail-platform/content/events/2023/08/gala-porras-kim-the-weight-of-a-patina-of-time.md

 ---
 title: "Gala Porras-Kim: The weight of a patina of time"
 deck: Featuring Porras-Kim and Jonathan T.D.
-Neil
+Neil, with Anna Maria Hong
 summary: Artist Gala Porras-Kim joins Rail contributor Jonathan T.D.
 Neil for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Anna Maria Hong.
 people:
   - person: jonathan-t-d-neil
+poets:
+  - person: anna-maria-hong-1
 date: 2023-08-18T13:00:00-0500
 end_date: 2023-08-18T14:30:00-0500
 series: 897